 - Over 20 bus routes connect the university to the rest of London.

 - LSBU also has a campus in Havering, Essex.

-- Read about undergraduate entry requirements (www.lsbu.ac.uk/prospectivestudents/undergradReqs.shtml) and postgraduate entry requirements (www.lsbu.ac.uk/prospectivestudents/postgradReqs.shtml).
+- You can read about undergraduate entry requirements and postgraduate entry requirements on our website.

-- Each course in the online course database (www.lsbu.ac.uk/prospectivestudents/course-search.shtml) has details of the university’s entry requirements.
+- Each course in our online Course Finder has details of the university’s entry requirements.

-- The University achieved the highest possible rating for the quality of its education from the Quality Assurance Agency (QAA) 2010.
+- The University received the highest possible rating for quality of our education in the last Quality Assurance Assessment (QAA).

 - LSBU focuses on offering one of the most professionally and vocationally oriented course portfolios in the country.